awslabs/containers-cost-allocation-dashboard/README.md

 2. On the left pane, navigate to "Manage assets", then choose "Datasets"
 3. From the list, choose the `eks_insights` dataset (ID `e88edf48-f2cd-4c23-b6a4-e2b3034e2c41`)
 4. Click "Share", select the desired permissions, start typing your user or group, select it and click "Share"
+5. Navigate back to “Datasets” on the main QuickSight menus on the left, click the eks_insights dataset, and verify that the refresh status shows as “Completed”.<br />
+Once it is - the dashboard is ready to be used, and you can navigate to “Dashboards”, click the EKS Insights dashboard, and start using the dashboard.

+Please continue to the next steps to set dataset refresh (mandatory), and optionally share the dashboard with users and create an Analysis from the dashboard

 ### Set Dataset Refresh Schedule